cb-talent-development/cb-client/README.md

 **CB-Client** is a light-weight Ruby wrapper for [CareerBuilder APIs](http://developer.careerbuilder.com/) built according to [PLA](http://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 Requests are parsed into hashes with native keys.

-For a ruby client with greater API and more pre/post processing niceties see [ruby-cb-api](https://github.com/cbdr/ruby-cb-api).
+For a ruby client with greater API coverage and more pre/post processing niceties see [ruby-cb-api](https://github.com/cbdr/ruby-cb-api).

 ### Configuration